makrai/notes/qiu2003-pretrained-nlp-survey.md

 ### Two-stage fine-tuning An alternative solution is two-stage transfer, which

-* first stage [with] an intermediate task or corpus.
-In the
+* first stage [with] an intermediate task or corpus
 * second stage, the transferred model is fine-tuned to the target task
 * Sun+ [154]: “further pretraining” on the related-domain corpus (BERT) and
   * SOTA performance on eight widely-studied text classification datasets